 Summing it up

-If you’ve gone through third-party purchases and narrowed it down to one, make sure you back up the data before trading in your Macbook.
-Purchasing an external storage device is advised if you haven’t previously backed up your Mac.
+Suppose you’ve gone through third-party purchases and narrowed it down to one, back up the data before trading in your Macbook.
+If you haven’t previously backed up your Mac, purchasing an external storage device is advised.
 The subsequent step is to deauthorize your Mac from your Apple ID.
-Before erasing the storage and reinstalling macOS using macOS Recovery, make sure your data is saved, and you’re connected to Wi-Fi.
+Before erasing the storage and reinstalling macOS using macOS Recovery, ensure your data is saved, and you’re connected to Wi-Fi.